sourcegraph/about/blogposts/how-caddy-auto-detects-https-interception.md

 Somehow we need to read bytes from the network without consuming them exclusively, or else we need to perform the entire TLS handshake ourselves.
 No thanks.
 So, buffering it is.
 Fortunately, the ClientHello is the first message of a TLS handshake (preceded only by a short 5-byte header).

 We could implement our own `Accept()` method which reads the bytes we need before returning with the underlying `Accept()`.
 But don’t forget— <a href="https://sourcegraph.com/github.com/golang/go@db6e27c38d20cdd6af205bbf99c1b1d3327e6c6f/-/blob/src/net/http/server.go#L2648:1-2650:1"><code>Accept()</code></a> is a blocking call in the HTTP server loop.
-Never read from the network in the same goroutine as the server’s `Accept()` loop; you won’t be able to accept new connections until you’ve finished reading from the previous one!
+Never read from the network in the same goroutine as the server’s `Accept()` loop; you won’t be able to accept new connections until you've finished reading from the previous one!
 That is bad, even for just a few hundred bytes.

 What’s the alternative?
-We can’t block on `Accept()`, but there’s a function that’s specifically for reading from the network, and it runs in its own goroutine: `net.Conn.Read()`.
+We can’t block on `Accept()`, but there's a function that’s specifically for reading from the network, and it runs in its own goroutine: `net.Conn.Read()`.
 So I implemented my own “wrapper” over the standard `net.Conn` type:

 <pre name="c54c" id="c54c" class="graf graf--pre graf-after--p">type clientHelloConn struct {
     net.Conn